DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Text without any visual characteristics, so without bolding, italics, clickable links etc.

 #####Platform
-Often used as an alternative term for a computer system, including both the hardware and the software.
+Generic term used in various contexts to denote technology which acts as a foundation for other technology to build upon - an operating system can be considered a platform.
+Also used as an alternative term for a computer system, including both the hardware and the software.
 Essentially this term describes something that is used to build something else.
 The term *platform-independent* - used to describe software - means that the software can be run on any computer.

 <!-- #####Podcast
 A podcast is a broadcast digital audio recording, made available via the web in a way that allows the recording to be downloaded for listening at the user's convenience.
 Cf. Vodcast, which is often used to describe a downloadable broadcast digital video recording.-->